Archita0102/PD-OpenLANE-Workshop/README.md

 - We dont require information of power , ground in place and route.
 - We just require the inner library and i/p , o/p port.
-- This is where /lef file comes into picture . .lef consists of this info.
+- This is where `.lef` file comes into picture . `.lef` consists of this info.
 It potects our IP/micro.
-- Extracting .lef file from .mag file and plug into picorv32 flow.
+- Extracting `.lef` file from .mag file and plug into picorv32 flow.
 	- Make sure the input and output port lie on intersection of vertical and horizontal track.
 	- Width of standard cell must be odd multiple of the track pitch.
-- Go into the tracks.info of the pdk folder
+- Go into the `tracks.info` of the `pd`k folder
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/5bd317bb-5cad-4c95-864a-cd8588593efc">

 - Tracks are used during the routing step.
 Routes can go over the tracks.
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/11cc822b-1be7-4b1e-a4c4-9ed97e31eb8a">

 - Routes are the metal traces .
 We have to decide where the routes will go which is given by the tracks.
-- Horizontal track li X 0.23(offset value) 0.46(pitch value).
-Each tracks are spaced 0.46 to eachother.
+- Horizontal track li `X 0.23(offset value) 0.46(pitch value)`.
+Each tracks are spaced *0.46um* to eachother.
 - Similarly for the vertical track.
 This is there for every metal layer.
 - Ports are on the li metal layer.
 - Will converge the grid with the track value to verify if the ports are on the intersection of horizontal and vertical track.
 - Set the grid parameters according to the track dimensions.
 <p align="center">
     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/d4f70757-d7c1-4fb4-be3e-169789244e9e">

 - Routing of li layer can happen with the help of those grids.
 - The input and output ports are along the horizontal and vertical intersection
 <p align="center">